viniarruda/resume/README.en.md

 Responsible for creating the digital account, taking care of the physical and virtual cards, bill payments and transfers.
 Also helping in the refactoring of the Engament team, where it is possible to control all installments of the investment.

 CircleCi configuration for automation of deploy, tests and pull-requests.
 Main maintainer of Design-system mobile, assisting in reviews, prs and creation of new components.

+Also responsible to create the App design system

 **Jun/2019 -> Nov/2019 - Avec:** Front-End Engineer